mwkyuen/hotel/README.md

 First setup the Hotel Concierge library as detailed in Setup above.

-In `samples/`, Hotel A has three rooms, all of type 1, while Hotel B has six rooms, room 1-2 of type 1, room 3-4 of type 2, and room 5-6 of type 3
+There are sample hotels located in `samples/hotel_*.json`.
+Hotel A has three rooms, all of Type 1.
+Hotel B has six rooms, Rooms 1 & 2 of Type 1, Rooms 3 & 4 of Type 2, and Rooms 5 & 6 of Type 3

 Room types represent the luxury and amenities provided to each room